Q: Does accrued expenses and revenue need to be closed at the end of the accounting period?

 Accrued expenses are expenses that are owing.
 Actually "accrued" basically means not yet paid but owing.
 So accrued expenses is actually a liability.
 For example, accrued rent.
 Or accrued salaries and wages.

-Liabilities are permanent accounts, which means they are never closed off (cancelled out and started from zero) at the end of the accounting period.
+Liabilities are permanent accounts, which means they are never closed off at the end of the accounting period (cancelled out and started from zero).

 Accrued expenses (a liability) is not closed off but rather simply included in the total of one's creditors account.